0mWindyBug/0mWindyBug.github.io/_pages/about.md

 permalink: /about/
 ---

-Extremly passionate about Windows exploit development, internals, C, Assembly, or anything low-level!
-Feel free to email me with any questions/comments/corrections!
+Extremly passionate about Windows driver development, internals, C++, Assembly, or anything Windows kernel related feel free to contact me on X for questions/comments/corrections!